MarkCalderon/skele/README.md

 ## Synopsis
 Most templates commonly found on the internet, have alot of power behind their structure and yet lack the documentation to do so for new developer.

-## What should this project serve?
+## What does the project serve?
 To create a template that is easy to setup, a flexible, and adaptable template for any type of environment.

-## Who whom should this project be towards?
+## To Whom should this project be directed to?
 New developer, Tech hobbyist or Junior Developers striving to enter the competitive market in web development.

 ## Features